tombh/testing-intro-workshop/5-mocking.md

 were to change?
 Then the test would fail, even though we hadn't introduced any new code.

 ##Jasmine-ajax
 One solution is to stub out the underlying HTTP request and get it to return a mocked response of our choosing.
-For that we're going to use the [jasmine-ajax](https://github.com/pivotal/jasmine-ajax) extension ([JSFiddle](http://jsfiddle.net/wzAyL/148/));
+It would be pretty complicated to write our own doubles for the `XMLHttpRequest` class.
+Fortunately, that's already been done for us with the [jasmine-ajax](https://github.com/pivotal/jasmine-ajax) extension ([JSFiddle](http://jsfiddle.net/wzAyL/148/));

 ```js
 function bestCatRepo(callback){